OpenGammaProject/Open-Gamma-Detector/README.md

 * [Introduction to the SiliconPhotomultiplier (SiPM)](https://www.onsemi.com/pub/Collateral/AND9770-D.PDF)
 * [Biasing and Readout of ON Semiconductor SiPM Sensors](https://www.onsemi.com/pub/Collateral/AND9782-D.PDF)

-The hardware consists of two PCBs: one carrier board for the SiPM (`electronics/sipm` folder) that will be mounted on top of your scintillation crystal.
-It will then be connected to the other board: the main detector (`electronics/detector` folder) which includes amplification, pulse detection and energy measurement.
+The hardware consists of the main detector (`hardware` folder) which includes amplification, pulse detection and energy measurement.
 If you already have a SiPM/crystal assembly you may use it with the detector board by leaving the pin header out and soldering wires directly to the pads.
+Otherwise, you can use my [SiPM carrier board](https://github.com/Open-Gamma-Project/SiPM-Carrier-Board) and plug it directly into the pin header.

-The heart of the detector board is the Raspberry Pi Pico which uses its (calibrated) ADC to measure the pulse amplitude (e.g. the energy) immediately after an event occurs using an interrupt.
+The heart of the detector board is the Raspberry Pi Pico which uses its ADC to measure the pulse amplitude (i.e. the energy) immediately after an event occurs using an interrupt.
 I can really recommend you reading the datasheet or maybe also having a look at a deeper analysis of the Pico ADC:

 * [Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf)
 * [Characterizing the Raspberry Pi Pico ADC](https://pico-adc.markomo.me/)

 Here are some renders of the detector PCB.
-Size is roughly 6x6 cm.
+Size is roughly 6 x 6 cm.

 <p align="center">
   <img alt="Front Side PCB" title="Front Side PCB" src="docs/pcb_front.png" style="width:49%">